rhaiscript/book/src/rust/modules/resolvers.md

 `ModuleResolversCollection`
 --------------------------

 A collection of module resolvers.

-[Modules] will be resolved from each resolver in sequential order.
+[Modules] are resolved from each resolver in sequential order.

 This is useful when multiple types of [modules] are needed simultaneously.